 Harrods Gift Wrapping service is available in-store, located on the third floor

-Christmas wrapping inspiration from the House & Garden Archive
+Christmas wrapping paper inspiration from the House & Garden Archive

 Wrap colourful string, wool or ribbon around brown paper to create a festive rainbow.
 Loop together three or four strands of each shade and tie in a loose knot at the top of the parcel.